romanRegmi/Apex-Learning/Asynchronous Apex/Scheduled/README.md

 We can have 100 scheduled apex jobs at one time.

 We cannot make callouts from a scheduled class.
 We need to use future methods if we want to.

+We can schedule a class using CORN Expression or Standard Wizard.

+What is an apex Scheduler?

+The Apex Scheduler lets you delay execution so that you can run Apex classes at a specified time.
+This is ideal for daily or weekly maintenance tasks using Batch Apex.

+What happens after the class is scheduled?

+After a class has been scheduled, a CronTrigger object is created that represents the scheduled job.
+It provides a getTriggerld method that returns the ID of a CronTrigger API object.
+What are the arguments of the System.Schedule method?
+The System.Schedule method takes three arguments:
+Name for the job
+CRON expression used to represent the time and date the job is scheduled to run Name of the class.

+How to monitor Scheduled Jobs?

+After an Apex job has been scheduled, you can obtain more information about it by running a SOQL query on CronTrigger.
+CronTrigger job = [SELECT Id, CronJobDetail.Id, CronJobDetail.Name,
+CronJobDetail.JobType FROM CronTrigger ORDER BY CreatedDate DESC LIMIT 1];

+Q. Write an expression to schedule an operation on Jan Tuesday 12:30 ?

+'0 30 12 ?
+1 TUES'
+'0 30 12 ?
+1 3'

+'Seconds': 0
+'Min' : 30
+'Hours' : 12
+'Day-Months' : ?
+'Month' : 1
+'Day-Week' : 3
+'Optional Year': -

+Q. How to Call batch apex from schedulable class?

+Create instance of batchClass and then pass the instance in database.executebatch

+batchable b = new batchable();
+dacabase.executebatch(b);

+An easier way to schedule a batch job is to call the System.scheduleBatch method without having to implement the Schedulable interface.